A 7-year-old girl is suffering from a rare skin disorder which is gradually turning her into a stone.

 Another dermatologist has another take on Rajeshwari’s case, Dr.Yash Upender from Dantewada Hospital believes that the girl suffers from Epidermolytic Ichthyosis which is not a life threatening disease but is still incurable.
 With the help of regular medication, this disease can be stopped at one stage.

-Little Rajeshwari is spending her childhood in pain.
+Rajeshwari has never had the good fortune to live a normal life like kids her age.
 With continued treatment, her condition can be brought under control.
 Her family has no means to afford the medicines and ask for your generous contributions to help her.